 While the control panel works well, I found the display’s glossy screen somewhat hard to read outdoors in bright sunlight.
 It seems no matter how I had the cooker positioned there was a glare.
 It’s much easier to read in early morning, evening, and cloudy conditions.

-To test for hot spots, we ran our bread test for 7 minutes with the cooker set at 350°F. As you can see in the photo, the center of the grill runs slightly hotter, but not by much.
-We checked the actual temperature variances at the 4 corners of the cooking surface with 4 digital thermometer probes.
+To test for hot spots, I ran our bread test for 7 minutes with the cooker set at 350°F. As you can see in the photo, the center of the grill runs slightly hotter, but not by much.
+I checked the actual temperature variances at the 4 corners of the cooking surface with 4 digital thermometer probes.
 Temperatures closely matched the unit’s own readout although some corners varied by 15-20 degrees.
-As the fan kicked in to raise the cooking temp, we documented a greater variance between the unit’s readout and the temperature readings from our probes, but the variance quickly settled as the target temps were reached.
-Considering that the cooker’s single temperature probe is located on the far left wall, we find this to be an acceptable and minor variance.
+As the fan kicked in to raise the cooking temp, I documented a greater variance between the unit’s readout and the temperature readings from our probes, but the variance quickly settled as the target temps were reached.
+Considering that the cooker’s single temperature probe is located on the far left wall, I find this to be an acceptable and minor variance.

 The control panel allows you to adjust the cooking temperature anywhere from 150° to 700°F with the twist of the knob.
 Masterbuilt claims it will reach 225°F in 7 minutes and 700°F in 13 minutes once the doors are closed and the fan turns on.
 Impressively, my tests squared with this claim.
 I didn’t have a digital thermometer probe that would read air temps up to 700°F, so after 30 minutes I used my Thermoworks infrared gun to measure the grill grate temperature instead.
 To my delight, the flat spots on the grate read 752°F!
 The Gravity Series 560 Grill + Smoker sears quite well at these temps.
 My cooking tests below show that this unit earns its name as a “Grill + Smoker.”